dsccommunity/DscWorkshop/Exercises/Task2/Exercise3.md

 After the build has completed take a look at the new nodes resulting files.

-> **NOTE: YAML syntax can be tricky so if you have errors during the build it very likely due to not well formed YAML.
+> **NOTE: YAML syntax can be tricky so if you have errors during the build it very likely due to a not well formed YAML.
 Please use also the previously mentioned YAML VS Code plug-in.**

 ## 2.4 Modify a role

 Modifying a role is even easier as adding a new one.
 Let's try changing the default time server for all the file servers.
-If the setting effect all time servers, it must be defined in the `FileServer` role.
+If the setting effects all time servers, it must be defined in the `FileServer` role.

 1. Open the `FileServer.yml` from your roles directory.
 We are modifying an already existing role definition now.